-6.1 Treatment structure
+6.1 Therapy structure

 Multidisciplinary planning is required for any initial treatment recommendation.
-It should be developed by a qualified multidisciplinary tumor board.
+It should be developed in a qualified multidisciplinary tumor board.

-Core members of the multidisciplinary board include the following disciplines: visceral surgery, medical oncology, radiation oncology, gastroenterology, radiology, and pathology.
+Core members of the multidisciplinary board include the following disciplines: Visceral Surgery, Medical Oncology, Radiation Oncology, Gastroenterology, Radiology and Pathology.
 Whenever possible, patients should be treated in clinical trials.

-Treatment is stage-adapted.
+Therapy is stage-adapted.
 A treatment algorithm for first-line therapy is shown in Figure 5.

-Figure 5: Algorithm for first-line therapy

-- curative intended therapy; - non-curative intended therapy;
+Figure 5: Algorithm for first-line therapy of gastric adenocarcinoma curative intended therapy; -- non-curative intended therapy;